 The following images document the Alfred University workshop.

-Documentation at Alfred University by Kate Herron
+Documentation by Kate Herron